 W Radio is perhaps best known for its popular morning show, “La W”.
 This news and variety show is hosted by the well-known presenter Julio Sánchez Cristo and covers national and international news.
 The format also allows listeners to call in, which is ideal for language learners wanting to hear everyday Colombian Spanish.

-Over the years, Paraguay has a long history of isolationism which, when combined with influence from the widely-spoken Guarani language, has given Paraguayan Spanish a number of unique and noteworthy characteristics.
-For instance, Spanish speakers in the country use original slang and utilise “vos” as a second person singular pronoun.
+Over the years, Paraguay has had a long history of isolationism which, when combined with influence from the widely-spoken Guarani language, has given Paraguayan Spanish a number of unique and noteworthy characteristics.
+For instance, Spanish speakers in the country use original slang and utilize “vos” as a second-person singular pronoun.

 Radio Nacional del Paraguay offers a great way to familiarise yourself with the distinctive features of this dialect.
 It is the official, state-operated radio station, which broadcasts news, information, music and talk shows, covering a broad range of different topics throughout the day.